marle3003/mokapi/docs/examples/simple-kafka-api.md

 ---
-title: Example Kafka with AsyncAPI
+title: Example Mocking Kafka Topic with AsyncAPI | Mokapi
-description: Mocking a Kafka topic and use it with a C# consumer and producer.
+description: Learn how to use Mokapi to mock a Kafka Topic and verify that your producer generates valid messages according your AsyncAPI specification.
 ---

 # Mocking Kafka using AsyncAPI